Tim2313/OrderBook/README.md

 - Run the following command to build the JAR file: `mvn clean package`

 ## Usage
+The input file should contain only commands from block **Examples of syntax**.
-You need to copy input file to the same directory which you move your project.jar.
+The input file should be located in the same directory with the JAR file.
-To execute the program with the following command: `java -jar <your-project>.jar`.
+Execute the program with help of the following command: `java -jar <jar_title>.jar`.

 - If input file is present:
 Program will give you an error.